syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-gateway.md

 # BPMN gateway in Blazor Diagram Component

 Gateway is used to control the flow of a process and it is represented as a diamond shape.
-To create a gateway, the shape property of the node should be set to “Gateway” and the `Gateway` property can be set with any of the appropriate gateways.
+The `GatewayType` property of the `BpmnGateway` can be set with any of the appropriate gateways.
 The following code example explains how to create a BPMN Gateway.

 ```cshtml
 @using Syncfusion.Blazor.Diagram